July in

 March through

 September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for the average person.
+A UV Index reading of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for average individuals.

-Note: The maximum UV index of 12 during July leads to these instructions:
+Note: The maximum UV index, 12 during July, leads to the following recommendations: